aerror2/erfly6/README.md

 ## Contents below work with the latest firmware only.

+Join the telegram group if you want to access the latest firmware or need some help: https://t.me/ERFly6

 ## How to connect the ELRS TX  and the VoiceModule
    It is very simple to  connect ELRS TX, there is no hardware modification.
 Just:
    1. connect the SPORT and  GROUND WIRE to your ELRX TX, like the picture below.